docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 typing ESC is the same as clicking Cancel.
 The keyboard shortcut has the same effect as calling notify for the associated `button` control.

-To determine which control is notified by which keyboard shortcut, set the `Dialog` object’s `defaultElement` and `cancelElement` properties.
+To determine which control is notified by which keyboard shortcut, set the `Dialog` object's `defaultElement` and `cancelElement` properties.
 The value is the control object that should be notified when the user types the associated keyboard shortcut.

-- For buttons assigned as the `defaultElement`, if there is no `onClick` handler associated with the button, clicking the button or typing ENTER calls the parent dialog’s `close` method, passing a value of 1 to be returned by the show call that opened the dialog.
+- For buttons assigned as the `defaultElement`, if there is no `onClick` handler associated with the button, clicking the button or typing ENTER calls the parent dialog's `close` method, passing a value of 1 to be returned by the show call that opened the dialog.
-- For buttons assigned as the `cancelElement`, if there is no `onClick` handler associated with the button, clicking the button or typing ESC calls the parent dialog’s `close` method, passing a value of 2 to be returned by the show call that opened the dialog.
+- For buttons assigned as the `cancelElement`, if there is no `onClick` handler associated with the button, clicking the button or typing ESC calls the parent dialog's `close` method, passing a value of 2 to be returned by the show call that opened the dialog.

 If you do not set the `defaultElement` and `cancelElement` properties explicitly, ScriptUI tries to choose